santoshrajan/tinix/README.md

     $.ready(callback)

     $.get(url, success, failure)            // success is called with responseText or
-                                            // JSON object if JSON response for all types of request
+                                            // JSON object if JSON response, for all types of request
+                                            // inclusing the ones below

     $.post(url, body, contenttype, success, failure)

     $.postJSON(url, body, success, failure) // body is json object

+    $.getR(success, failure)                // returns the request object with onload set.
+Set request
+                                            // parameters and call `request.send`.
+Use if the request
+                                            // types provided above are not enough.

     // cookie functions
     $.cookies.setItem(name, value[, end[, path[, domain[, secure]]]])